varabyte/kobweb/README.md

 ## Silk

-Silk is a UI layer built on top of Kobweb and Web Compose.
+Silk is a UI layer included with Kobweb and built upon Web Compose.
 (To learn more about Web Compose, please visit [the official tutorials](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Web/Getting_Started)).

-While Web Compose forces you to understand underlying html / css concepts, Silk attempts to abstract a lot of that away, providing an API more akin to what you might experience developing a Compose app on Android or Desktop.
+While Web Compose requires you to understand underlying html / css concepts, Silk attempts to abstract a lot of that away, providing an API more akin to what you might experience developing a Compose app on Android or Desktop.
 Less "div, span, flexbox, attrs, styles, classes" and more "Rows, Columns, Boxes, and Modifiers".